[Updated on March 16, 2021]

 Visitors from Near and Far

-This landmark, all-inclusive park was funded by a combination of private donations and community grants secured by ARC.
+This landmark, all-inclusive park was funded by a combination of private donations and community grants secured by SOAR365.
 “There is a misconception that the park is owned by the city,” Watson says.
-“But it’s a private park that is owned by ARC.
+“But it’s a private park that is owned by ARC [previously name for SOAR365].
 We chose to open it up to the public and invite the public to visit us.”

 Since it opened, the park has become a haven for parents, Watson adds.
-“One man who brings his kids to the park told me that if there is a park in heaven, he could imagine it would be the ARCpark.”
+“One man who brings his kids to the park told me that if there is a park in heaven, he could imagine it would be the ARCpark [previous name for PARK365].”

 Photos: Loren Rosado, Robb Scharetga, Rexford Studios